Ohtani gets special award from MLB for 2-way All-Star season

 “I think the biggest thing I could take from this season was that I was able to finish the season without getting hurt or being on the IL,” he said.
 “So this experience is definitely going to help me out going forward.”

-Asked about his confidence of being able to maintain his level of play, Ohtani said he feels “pretty confident” that he could repeat what he did this year.
+Asked about his confidence in being able to maintain his level of play, Ohtani said he feels “pretty confident” that he could repeat what he did this year.

 “It’s really extraordinary to find a human being who can perform at the highest level in Major League Baseball as both a pitcher and a position player.
 It takes courage and fortitude not to make the choice that players traditionally make (to be a pitcher or hitter), and it takes tremendous endurance to do both over the course of what is a grueling 162-game schedule,” Manfred said.
 “In 2021, that extraordinary person came to us, and it was Shohei Ohtani.”